Ridaaridaini/projectbaru/Alvin/README.txt

-Hallo there, welcome to my dialy at XSIS Academy Batch-342 QA.
+Hallo there, welcome to my daily at XSIS Academy Batch-342 QA.